nasa/cFS-GroundSystem/Guide-GroundSystem.md

 Note: The Main Window needs to be opened at all times so that the telemetry messages can be forwarded to the Telemetry System.

 The Ground System will automatically detect the spacecraft when it starts sending the telemetry, and it will be added to the IP addresses list.
 You can select the spacecraft from the list, and start Telemetry System to receive its data.
-If 'All' spacecrafts are selected, you can start Telemetry System to display the packet count from multiple spacecrafts (if it detected more than one).
+If 'All' spacecraft are selected, you can start Telemetry System to display the packet count from multiple spacecraft (if it detected more than one).

 Future enhancements:

-1. Detect different spacecrafts based on telemetry header (spacecraft `id`) data instead of using the spacecraft IP address.
+1. Detect different spacecraft based on telemetry header (spacecraft `id`) data instead of using the spacecraft IP address.
 2. Add instructions for Windows.

 ## Install and run